Zireael07/awesome-tabletop-rpgs/readme.md

 - [Open Legend](https://openlegendrpg.com/) - a free system online with their own Open Legend Community License; unfortunately it's not clear what constitutes the OGC
 - [Quasar](http://www.conroyhome.net/alan/quasar/index.html) - a hard sci-fi system that tries to avoid violence, relies on a lot of tables.
 "You may copy them as much as you desire so long as they are not modified.
 You may base any game products, whether for profit or not, on the Quasar game without any royalties, licenses, or other payments."
 - [ParaŚwiaty](https://www.drivethrurpg.com/product/342595/ParaSwiaty) - an awesome generic supplement about parallel/alternative universes (warning, not English, [PL]!); no license specified
+- [Pits and Perils](http://www.oldehouserules.com/black-paperclip-classics.html) - various Pits and Perils stuff that is hosted for free (unclear licensing)
 - [Planar Gaming System](http://sirjoeli.freeservers.com/index.html) - an awesome roll and keep system, no license specified
 - [Risus: The Anything RPG](https://www.risusrpg.com/rules) - an extremely simple d6 based system that spawned a number of home rules; their own community license
 - [Simple Universal System](https://drive.google.com/drive/folders/1s68EFmWQOPgj_tNj9CwabqMj4i2PKHCM) - looks to be a d20 evolution; the cards are awesome; no license specified